divega/EntityFramework.Docs/entity-framework/ef6/get-started/index.md

 ---
 # Get started with Entity Framework 6

-If your learning style is to learn by doing, follow the three simple steps: [Decide what EF workflow you want to use](#decide-what-EF workflow-you-want-to-use), [Get Entity Framework](#get-entity-framework), and read [Working with DbContext](#learn-how-to-work-with-dbcontext).
+You can follow these three simple steps: [Decide what EF workflow you want to use](#decide-what-EF-workflow-you-want-to-use), [Get Entity Framework](#get-entity-framework), and read [Working with DbContext](#learn-how-to-work-with-dbcontext).

-You can then jump to the [Understanding Entity Framework](#understanding-entity-framework) section to build a better understanding of what is happening under the hood.
+You can then jump to [Understanding Entity Framework](#understanding-entity-framework) to build a better understanding of what is happening under the hood.

 ## Decide what EF workflow you want to use